ag-syssoft/Tanenbaum-CPU-Emulation/README.md

 Aliases are declared, one per line, in the form:\
 `#alias name @address [=value]`\
 Aliases may be declared anywhere in the code, and optionally referenced by name by any direct address instruction (`ADDD, SUBD, LODD, STOD`).

-Alias names are unique and case-sensitive, and may contain any non-whitespace characters.
-Purely numeric names (e.g. 1234) are not valid.
+The given names are unique and case-sensitive, and may contain any non-whitespace characters.
+Purely numeric names (e.g. 1234), however, are not valid.
-If an optional initial *value* is specified, then the value at the specified address is initialized to that value prior to executing the first regular instruction, regardless of where the alias is declared in the code.
+If an optional initial *value* is specified, then the specified memory address is initialized to that value prior to executing the first regular instruction, regardless of where the alias is declared in the code.
 The same address may be referenced by multiple aliases, but their order of value initialization is undefined, if specified differently.